Skip to main content

 Bangkok Chinatown at night, tuk-tuks and neon lights

-Jim Thompson House (Rama 1 Road, MBK area): The home of the American businessman who revived the Thai silk industry in the 1950s before his mysterious disappearance in 1967 — a compound of six traditional Thai houses transported from Ayutthaya and reconstructed over a canal.
-The guided tour (around ฿200, runs every 20 minutes) covers his art collection and the silk business he built.
-The adjacent silk shop sells the same Thai silk designs that have barely changed since the 1960s.
+Jim Thompson House (Rama 1 Road, Siam BTS area): The reconstructed home of the American businessman who revived the Thai silk industry in the 1950s before his mysterious disappearance in 1967.
+Six traditional Thai houses transported from Ayutthaya and reconstructed over a canal, displaying his Southeast Asian art collection.

 #Food & Dining